 Our research and its impact

 Along with more conventional qPCR and population level epidemiology studies, we’ve been applying these methods to a variety of species and disease syndromes.
-We’ve characterised ERVs in dogs, horses, non-human primates, chickens, pigs, elephants and rodents.
+We’ve characterised ERVs in dogs, horses, non-human primates, cats, chickens, pigs, elephants and rodents.